-The Financial Services Compensation Scheme (FSCS) protects cash investors up to £85,000 per person per UK Banking Licence.
+The Financial Services Compensation Scheme (FSCS) protects cash investments up to £85,000 per person per UK Deposit Taking Licence.
+All UK authorised banks and building societies have a Deposit Taking licence.
 So in order to be fully protected, you should have no more than £85,000 with any one banking licence.

 Back to Top

 Banks regulated in other European Economic Area (EEA) member states can operate in the UK without UK regulation.

 This is called 'passporting' and means that the banks are regulated by the home country's regulator and covered by its compensation scheme.